PedroMagar/MISA-I/README.md

 	- RRR ---> RV F: Where 'F' will define if operation is on register file (0) or on the vector registers (1), 'RV' will hold the address of register or vector that the operation must be over.
 		- ex: RV F = ```INC 10 1``` will increment v2 (all registers in register bank 2) by 1, while ```INC 10 0``` will increment the current r2 from active register bank.
 	- Limitations:
-		- SMEM, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming addresses available to vector operations.
+		- STKS, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming addresses available to vector operations.
 		> Branch (BEQz/BNEz) is under review as a valid operation over the vector register file.
 		> SRB is under consideration to use its two bits to select wich Register bank is in the lower reference.
 - Multi Interaction Mode (SIMD-M):